mllrr96/Medusa-Admin-Flutter/README.md

 ```
 flutter build ipa
 ```

-## Features
-This is a beta release for Medusa v2.
-The following features are available:
-- View and update store settings (Return reasons, sales channels etc).
-- View, add, and update products, collections, customers, and customer groups.
-- View, add, and update gift cards and draft orders.
-- Manage app settings, including light/dark mode.

-## Known Issues & Not Implemented
-This beta version has some limitations.
-The following features are not yet implemented or are known to have issues:
-- **Creating:**
-    - Orders
-    - Products
-    - Promotions
-    - Campaigns
-    - Price Lists
-    - Regions
-- **Viewing:**
-    - Order details
-    - Region details
-    - Tax regions
-    - Locations
-    - Shipping details
-    - Workflows
-- **Other:**
-    - Metadata (add/update/read)
-    - Importing orders

 ## Contributing
 We welcome contributions from the community to make Medusa Admin even better.
 If you want to contribute, please follow these steps: